needle-mirror/com.unity.xr.arsubsystems/Documentation~/environment-probe-subsystem.md

 The environment probe subsystem provides an interface for managing and interacting with XR environment probes.

 Environment probes capture real-world imagery from a camera and organize that information into an environment texture, such as a cube map, that contains the view in all directions from a certain point in the scene.
-Rendering 3D objects using this environment texture allows for real-world imagery to be reflected in the rendered objects.
+Rendering 3D objects with this environment texture allows for real-world imagery to be reflected in the rendered objects.
 The result is generally realistic reflections and lighting of virtual objects, as influenced by the real-world view, which enhances the appearance of rendered objects and allows them to better match the real-world environment.

 The following image illustrates the use of the environment texture from an environment probe applied to a sphere as a reflection map.